-- Temporary Approval The Board confers a): authority on the Chairman of the Probation Committee to temporarily_approve_Respondent's_monitor/supervisor,To obtain this temporary approval, Respondent shall submit to the Chairman of the Probation Committee the name and curriculum vitae of the proposed monitor/supervisor at the time this agreement is considered by the Board.
-Once a Final Order adopting the Agreement is filed, Respondent shall not medicine without practice approved monitor/supervisor.
-Temporary approval shall only remain in effect until the next meeting of the Probation Committee. - b) Formal Approval - Respondent shall have the monitor/supervisor with Respondent at Respondent's first probation appearance before the Probation Committee.
+- a): Temporary Approval - The Board confers authority on the Chairman of the Probation Committee to temporarily_approve_Respondent's_monitor/supervisor.Toobtain this temporary approval, Respondent shall submit to the Chairman of the Probation Committee the name and curriculum vitae of the proposed monitor/supervisor at the time this agreement is considered by the Board.
+Once a Final Order adopting the Agreement is filed, Respondent shall not without medicine approved practice an Temporary approval shall only monitor/supervisor. remain in effect until the next meeting of the Probation Committee. - b) Formal Approval Respondent shall have the monitor/supervisor with Respondent at Respondent's first probation appearance before the Probation Committee.
 Prior to the consideration of the monitor/supervisor by the Probation Committee, Respondent shall provide to the monitor/supervisor a copy of the Administrative Complaint and Final Order in this case.
-Respondent shall submit a current curriculum vita and a description practice of current from the proposed monitor/supervisor to the Board office no later than fourteen (14) days before Respondent's first scheduled probation appearance.
-Respondent's monitor/supervisor shall:also appear before the Probation Committee at such other times as directed by-the-Probation-Committee.--It shall_be_Respondent's. responsibility to ensure the appearance of the directed.
-Failure of monitor/supervisor as the monitor/supervisor to appear as directed shall constitute a violation of the terms of this Settlement Agreement and shall subject Respondent to disciplinary action.
+Respondent shall submit a current curriculum vita and a practice from the description of current proposed monitor/supervisor to the Board office no later than fourteen (14) days before Respondent's first scheduled probation appearance.
+Respondent's monitor/supervisor shall-also appear before the Probation Committee at such other times as directed by-the-Probation-Committee.--It -shall-be-Respondent's the responsibility ensure the appearance of directed.
+Failure the monitor/supervisor 85 monitor/supervisor to appear as directed shall constitute a violation of the terms of this Settlement Agreement and shall subject Respondent to disciplinary action.

 v.
 Change In Monitor/Supervisor - In the event that Respondent's monitor/supervisor is unable or unwilling to fulfill the responsibilities of a monitor/supervisor as described above, Respondent shall immediately advise the Probation Committee of this fact.
 Respondent shall immediately submit to the Chairman of the Probation Committee the name of a temporary monitor/supervisor for consideration.
 Respondent shall not practice pending approval of this temporary monitor/supervisor by the Chairman of the Probation Committee.
 Furthermore, Respondent shall make arrangements with his temporary monitor/supervisor to appear before the Probation Committee at its next regularly scheduled meeting for consideration of the monitor/supervisor by the Probation Committee.
-Respondent shall only practice under the auspices of the temporary monitor/supervisor (approved by the Chairman) until the next regularly scheduled meeting of the Probation Committee at which the issue of the Respondent's approval of new Probation Committee's monitor/supervisor_shall_be_addressed,
+Respondent shall only practice under the auspices of the temporary monitor/supervisor (approved by the Chairman) until the next regularly scheduled meeting of the Probation Committee at which the issue of the Probation Committee at which the issue of the Probation Committee's approval of Respondent's new monitor/supervisor_shall_be_addressed, vi.
+Responsibilities Of The Monitor/Supervisor - The Monitor shall:

-- vi.
-Responsibilities Of The Monitor/Supervisor The Monitor shall: - a) Review 25 percent of Respondent's active patient records and go to Respondent's office every month to review calendar/patient log and select records for review. - Receive and review copies of all schedule II 8 III controlled substance prescriptions. - b) Submit reports on a quarterly/semiannual basis, in affidavit form, which shall include:
+- a) Review 25 percent of Respondent's active patient records and go to Respondent's office every month to review calendar/patient log and select records for review. - Receive and review copies of all schedule II 8 III controlled substance prescriptions. - b) Submit reports on a quarterly/semiannual basis, in affidavit form, which shall include: